zephyrproject-rtos/zephyr/boards/luatos/esp32s3_luatos_core/doc/index.rst

 Debugging
 *********

-ESP32-S3 support on OpenOCD is available upstream as of version 0.12.0.
+ESP32-S3 support on OpenOCD is available at `OpenOCD ESP32`_.
-Download and install OpenOCD from `OpenOCD`_.

 ESP32-S3 has a built-in JTAG circuitry and can be debugged without any additional chip.
 Only an USB cable connected to the D+/D- pins is necessary.

 Further documentation can be obtained from the SoC vendor in `JTAG debugging for ESP32-S3`_.

 Here is an example for building the :ref:`hello_world` application.